weyhan/Filestuff/README.md

 # Filestuff

-Filestuff is a Swift framework to read and manage a directory tree suitable for building a file explorer interface.
+Filestuff is a Swift framework for reading and managing directory trees that is suitable for building a Finder-style file browser interface.

 ## Getting Started

 ### Installation

-Currently there is no plans to support Carthage or CocoaPods package managers.
+_Note: There are no plans to support Carthage or CocoaPods package managers._

 #### Swift Package